Menu Close

 1.1 Food Inflation

-The Food inflation increased to 5.45 percent in February 2025.
-Within the Food category, the Food & non-alcoholic beverages index recorded an increase of 6.00 percent, while the Alcoholic beverages & betel nuts index saw a drop of -1.13 percent.
+The Food inflation increased to 5.81 percent in March 2025.
+Within the Food category, the Food & non alcoholic beverages index recorded an increase of 6.43 percent, while the Alcoholic beverages & betel nuts index saw a drop of -1.65 percent.

 1.2 Non-food Inflation

-The Non-food inflation increased to 1.10 percent in February 2025.
-The Transport index saw a drop of -3.46 percent, Health index saw a drop of -0.43 percent and Housing & utilities index dropped to -0.52 percent.
+The Non-food inflation increased to 1.01 percent in March 2025.
+The main driver of this change was Transport index which saw a drop of -4.24 percent, and Housing & utilities index which dropped to -0.13 percent.

 Headline Inflation (Month-on-Month) – National Level